slowburn-dev/DataConfig/Misc/Docs/src/Programming/Deserializer.md

 ```

-We call these functions **Handlers**.
+We call these functions **handlers**.
 Here's a simple one that deserialize booleans:

 ```c++
 // DataConfig/Source/DataConfigCore/Private/DataConfig/Deserialize/Handlers/Json/DcJsonPrimitiveDeserializers.cpp